 - Right to health and safety protection

-- Right to protection of their financial and social interests
+- Right to the protection of social and economic interests

-- Right to compensation and repair for any harm or damage
+- Right to compensation and reparation of damages

 - Right to legal, administrative and technical protection